jparr721/binance/README.md

 ## Binance
-This is a set of scripts for interfacing with the binance dataset.
+This is a set of scripts for generating, storing into a local database, and exposing via a UI the data from Binance.

 ### Using:
 Simply type `python main.py --help` to see the documentation.
 The output is as follows: